Learn how to make a delicious carne asada recipe and serve them up as steak fajitas with homemade flour tortillas and toppings!

 Obviously, carne means beef so beef that is roasted is the literal term that is used.

-Traditionally carne asada is marinated and cooked over the open flame so I tried to stick to that as classically as possible to ensure this steak fajitas recipe was on point.
+Traditionally it’s marinated and cooked over the open flame so I tried to stick to that as classically as possible to ensure they were delicious.

-I first selected a flank steak for the steak fajitas recipe which is a skinny piece of lean meat that comes from the belly area of the cow.
+I first selected a flank steak which is a skinny piece of lean meat that comes from the belly area of the cow.

-When cooked and cut right, flank steak is incredibly delicious and it’s no different for this steak fajitas recipe!
-Big if, but don’t worry you got this because the marinade is so fire!!
+When cooked and cut right, flank steak is incredibly delicious and it’s no different for this recipe!

-There are a few different variations of marinade that you can use when preparing this carne asada Steak Fajitas Recipe but I tried to do as much research as possible and this one seems pretty authentic.
+There are a few different variations of marinade that you can use when preparing this carne asada but I tried to do as much research as possible and this one seems pretty authentic.

 The marinade a simple combo of fresh lime juice, garlic, cumin, cilantro, jalapeño, sugar, white wine vinegar, olive oil and salt that is whisked together.

 The other renditions I’ve seen include soy sauce and onion.
-You can absolutely add those things into this carne asada steak fajitas recipe marinade and it will remain amazing!
+You can absolutely add those things into this marinade and it will remain amazing!

-When it comes to grilling a carne asada steak fajitas recipe you want to make sure your grill is extremely hot, I like to say in between 450° and 550°.
+When it comes to grilling the meat you want to make sure your grill is extremely hot, I like to say in between 450° and 550°.

 The grill needs to be hot to ensure it gets the proper sear and so your steak fajitas recipe doesn’t stick to the grill, even though that happened a little bit to me at the end.